-Sourdough breads get their acidity from the bacteria and acids that naturally occur in the dough.
-Bread can taste sour when a large proportion of levain (or starter, the living culture that activates fermentation) is used, or when the starter itself contains a large proportion of acetic acid.
-Keeping your starter in a colder environment will increase the amount of acetic acid.
-A longer final rise will lead to more sour-tasting bread.
+Sourdough breads get their sourness from the bacteria and acids that naturally occur in the dough.
+Bread can taste sour when larger doses of levain are applied, or when the starter itself contains a significant amount of acetic acid.
+Keeping your starter in a colder environment will increase the amount of acetic acid, and a longer final rise will lead to more sour-tasting bread.

-- Starter, aka levain—a French word that comes from the Latin levare (“to rise”), levain is a leavening agent comprised of a mixture of flour and water left to ferment.
-When the flour and water are exposed to air, they attract bacteria that produce lactic and acetic acid and wild yeast.
-When you’re ready to bake, you’ll use your freshly fed starter to create a leaven, a larger sourdough starter made specifically for the bake.
+- Starter, aka levain.
+A French word that comes from the Latin levare (“to rise”), levain is a leavening agent comprised of a mixture of flour and water left to ferment.
+When exposed to air, the flour and water attract bacteria that produce lactic acid and acetic acid, as well as wild yeast.
+Prior to baking, you’ll use your freshly-fed levain to create a leaven, a larger sourdough starter made specifically for the bake.
 Many experienced bakers keep their levain alive for years.
 If you know someone who bakes sourdough bread, you can ask them to share their starter with you.
 If not, it’s easy to make your own starter.
 Learn how here.

 - Flour.
 You can use almost any type of flour to make a loaf of sourdough bread, including white flour, whole grain flour and rye flour.
 But bread flour mixes, which contain a higher proportion of protein than all-purpose flour, will yield the best rise.

 - Warm water.
-Yeasts thrive in warm environments.
+Sourdough bread yeasts thrive in warm environments.
 Heat encourages fermentation activity, while cold slows down fermentation.
-Using water around 80-100°F will encourage a steady rise.
+Using water between 80-100°F to make your dough will encourage a steady rise.

 - Salt.
-Salt is important not just to flavor your bread, but also because it inhibits protein-digesting enzymes and helps strengthen the gluten, which gives the dough its elasticity.
+Salt is important not just to flavor your sourdough recipe, but also because it inhibits protein-digesting enzymes and helps strengthen the gluten, which gives the dough its elasticity.

 What Do You Need to Make Homemade Sourdough?

-- Dutch oven or combo cooker: Baking bread in a Dutch oven allows you to steam the bread at the beginning of the bake, getting the best rise and forming a nice crust.
-Some bakers prefer a cast iron “combo cooker,” which features a Dutch oven and a lid that is also a pan.
+- Dutch oven or combo cooker.
+Baking bread in a Dutch oven allows you to steam the bread at the beginning of the bake, getting the best rise and forming a nice crust.
+Some bakers prefer a cast iron “combo cooker,” which features a Dutch oven and a lid that doubles as a pan.

 - Proofing or Banneton baskets.
-Banneton baskets are made with cane and have ridges that support the dough; they’re designed to allow the bread to rise while giving loaves a consistent shape.
+Banneton baskets are made with cane, and have ridges that support the dough.
+They’re designed to let the dough rise while giving loaves a consistent shape.
 Alternatively, you can use mixing bowls lined with clean cloth.

 - Dough scraper.
-The deep, wide blade of a scraper helps divide your bread dough from one surface to another.
+The deep, wide blade of a scraper helps divide your bread dough and gently move it from one surface to another.

 How to Make Sourdough Starter